Apply to request arbitration for condominium dispute (Form 23)

 - Include payment with your application.

-- Send your completed application and payment by registered mail.
-Or visit the Registrar of Condominiums.
+- Send your completed application and payment by registered mail or courier.

 - The Registrar of Condominiums reviews your application and confirms when a copy of your application should be served upon the respondent.